fengyuchao97/SCM-DUN/README.md

 # SCMamba for CASSI

-This repo is the implementation of paper "2D-Slice and 3D-Cube Mamba Network for Snapshot Spectral Compressive Imaging"
+This repo is the implementation of paper "2D-Slice and 3D-Cube Mamba Network for Snapshot Spectral Compressive Imaging (TCSVT)"

 # Abstract